 Dr. Kerr’s work impacts policy and practice both close to home and internationally.
 At home in Vancouver, his leadership in research on needle exchanges has helped inform the redesign of Vancouver Coastal Health’s needle exchange policies and programs.
 Abroad, his community-based research in Thailand has been cited extensively in reports by the World Bank and the Global Commission on Narcotic Drugs.
-Dr. Kerr has provided invited expert testimony to House of Commons and Senate committees, and he was an expert witness for the Missing Women’s Commission of Inquiry.
-He is a member of the editorial boards of the International Journal of Drug Policy; HIV/AIDS Policy & Law Review; and Substance Abuse Treatment, Prevention, and Policy, and was a commissioner for the Lancet Commission of Public Health and International Drug Policy.
+Dr. Kerr has provided invited expert testimony to House of Commons and Senate committees, the United Nations, and he was an expert witness for the Missing Women’s Commission of Inquiry.
+He is a member of the editorial boards of the International Journal of Drug Policy and Substance Abuse Treatment, Prevention, and Policy, and was a commissioner for the Lancet Commission of Public Health and International Drug Policy.